-On the motion of Mrs. Shaw, seconded by Ms. Snyder, the Board approved the proposed 2023/2024 Allegheny Intermediate Unit Program of Services Budget in the amount of \$2,235,963.00.
+The Administration recommends that the Board approve the proposed 2023/2024 Allegheny Intermediate Unit Program of Services Budget in the amount of \$2,235,963.00.
 The Allegheny County (AIU3) school districts' total contribution to the budget is \$1,899,026.00.
 The Keystone Oaks School District contribution to the Program of Services Budget is estimated to be \$38,856.00 and will be determined by PDE according to District Aid Ratio and Weighted Average Daily Membership (WADM).